 Task declarations can contain constraints on tag bindings to ensure that the parameter objects are related.
 A tag binding constraint contains the keyword with followed by the type of the tag and the tag variable.
-For example, the task declaration task readRequest (WebRequest w in initialized with connection t, Socket s in IO\Pending with connection t) ensures that the runtime only invokes the readRequest task on parameter objects where the first parameter object is bound to an instance of a connection tag and the second parameter object is bound to the same connection tag instance.
+For example, the task declaration task readRequest (WebRequest w in initialized with connection t, Socket s in IO_Pending with connection t) ensures that the runtime only invokes the readRequest task on a set of parameter objects in which the first parameter object is bound to an instance of a connection tag and the second parameter object is bound to the same connection tag instance.
 When the task executes, the tag variable t is bound to that connection tag instance.